Charts by Topic: Leisure and sports activities

 to 19.
 The younger age group spent more of its leisure time engaging in

 sports and exercise and playing games and using the computer for leisure.
-(Data are from the 2014 survey).
+They spent the same amount of time socializing and communicating.
+(Data are from the 2015 survey).

 - On an average day, nearly everyone age 15 and over (96 percent) engaged in some sort of